Thunder vs. Bucks odds, prediction, spread, time: 2026 NBA picks for Thursday, February 12 from proven model

 The Milwaukee Bucks and Oklahoma City Thunder meet in their last game before the 2026 NBA All-Star Game.
 Milwaukee is coming off a 116-108 win at Orlando on Wednesday, while Oklahoma City defeated Phoenix 136-109 that same night.
 The Bucks (22-30), who are fourth in the Central Division, are 10-18 on the road this season.
 The Thunder (42-13), who lead the Northwest Division, are 22-5 on their home floor.
 Giannis Antetokounmpo (calf) and Ryan Rollins (foot) are out for Milwaukee, while Shai Gilgeous-Alexander (abdomen), Jalen Williams (hamstring) and Ajay Mitchell (abdomen) won't play for Oklahoma City.

 Tip-off from Paycom Center in Oklahoma City, Okla., is set for 7:30 p.m.
 ET.
 The all-time series is tied at 77-77, but the Thunder have won the last four meetings.
-Oklahoma City is a 13-point favorite in the latest Bucks vs. Thunder odds from DraftKings Sportsbook, while the over/under for total points scored is 214.5.
+Oklahoma City is an 11.5-point favorite in the latest Bucks vs. Thunder odds from DraftKings Sportsbook, after opening at OKC -13.5, while the over/under for total points scored is 213.5.
 Before making any Bucks vs. Thunder picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: